Arts Major: Studio Art Option (B.A.)

 Candidates for a degree must satisfy all of the University Discovery Program requirements in addition to satisfying the requirements of each individual major program.
 Bachelor of arts candidates must also satisfy the foreign language proficiency requirement.

-Studio art majors may use one major-required course to satisfy one Discovery category requirement.
+Studio art majors may use two major-required courses to satisfy two Discovery category requirements.